hosseinkabiruiuc/manubot_group8/manuscript.md

 ### 1.3 Literature Review

 Being a highly non-linear materials, modelling concrete’s behavior in terms of its strength and durability is a difficult task.
-Free models – Mathematical models based on experimental data – are generally recommended and have been used widely.
-Neural network (NN) models for predicting compressive strength of light weight concrete mixtures for 3, 7, 14 and 28 days of curing was used in this article [1].
+Free models – Mathematical models based on experimental data – are generally recommended and have been used widely. [@Alshihri2009] used neural network (NN) models for predicting compressive strength of light weight concrete mixtures for 3, 7, 14 and 28 days of curing.
 The data were collected by performing compressive strength test for different concrete mix.
 Cement, silica fumes, light weight coarse aggregate, light weight fine aggregate and water were used in different proportions to cast concrete cubes (150 mm x 150 mm x 150 mm).
 Two training processes – back propagation (BP) and cascade correlation (CC) were used.
 While training the models, minimum mean square error (MSE) corresponds to the most stable system.
 Back propagation algorithm fine tunes the weights of input neural network based on MSE obtained from previous iteration.
 However, cascade correlation does not just adjust weights of fixed number of hidden layers.
 It starts with one hidden layer to train automatically and add new layers one by one by keeping the weights frozen from pervious training.
 Preprocessing of data set were performed and, 70% and 30% were randomly chosen for training and validation, respectively.
 The assessments were performed using for indices – Mean absolute error (MAE), root mean square error (RMSE), correlation coefficient R, and coefficient of efficiency Ef.
 Eight inputs provided in input layers were: sand, water to cement ratio, light weight fine aggregate, light weight coarse aggregate, silica fumes, superplasticizer and curing period and, four outputs were the compressive strength of concrete mix after 3, 7, 14 and 28 days.
 The parametric study was performed by changing the different number of hidden layers for BP training process.
 The most stable network was found when there were 14 neurons in one hidden layer.
 Furthermore, additional hidden layer was added to improve the performance.
 14 layers in one hidden layer (based on previous training) and another layer with 6 neurons gave the optimum results.
-This is similar to the results found by Maier and Dandy [2] that first and second hidden layers should not exceed 3:1 ratio for maximum accuracy.
+This is similar to the results found by Maier and Dandy [@Maier1998] that first and second hidden layers should not exceed 3:1 ratio for maximum accuracy.
 Values of assessment indices are summarized in the following table:

 **Table:  Mean absolute (MAE) and correlation coefficient R for BP (8-14-6-4) and CC model**